logzio/logz-docs/_source/user-guide/kibana/log-patterns.md

 #### To see logs according to a pattern

-* Roll over a pattern to see the Kibana filter controls.
+* Kibana filter controls are shown in each pattern's row, on the right.
 * To see the logs that match a pattern, click the **+** magnifying glass.
 * To see only the logs that don't match a pattern, click the **-** magnifying glass.

-You'll be taken to the _Discover_ tab, where you'll see the logs that match your filter.
+You'll be taken to the _Logs_ tab, where you'll see the logs that match your filter.